-Develop an in-depth understanding of contemporary development issues, and gain the specialist skills to work in peacebuilding, conflict analysis and humanitarian response.
+Develop an in-depth understanding and specialist skills in contemporary development issues, peacebuilding, conflict analysis, and humanitarian response.

 Whether you are a graduate aiming to pursue a development or humanitarian career in conflict-affected regions, or a professional wishing to deepen your knowledge and critical thinking, this course is for you.

 Watch our webinar about MSc International Development and its pathways

 You have the choice of taking this specialist MSc in International Development with Conflict and Humanitarian Action course pathway or one of three other course pathways:

 The selection of a distinct pathway allows you the flexibility to pursue areas that interest you and are relevant to your career aspirations.
 Each pathway is available as full-time or part-time study.

 As an alternative to writing a dissertation, you’ll have the opportunity to undertake an eight-week work-based practicum.
 This is your chance to gain practical experience to complement your studies.

 During your practicum, you’ll work with an organisation involved in international development.
 You'll use the experiences you'll gain to write an academic report reflecting on a particular area of professional practice as part of your assessment.